moikaturns/import-pob-code/README.md

 The test fails because ```A``` is undefined.
 Every top-level name ```script.js``` defines wants to dump itself into the global namespace of the browser when it executes.
 This isn't a fault, it's just that in a node context this is prevented from happening.
 The act of requiring a file in node results in its script being wrapped inside a function.
 The name ```A``` in this script therefore no longer ends up in the global scope, thereby hiding it from the test file.

 # Possible Solutions
 Converting the files to JavaScript module syntax would work as browsers and node understand them, but might require quite a bit of refactoring.
-A cheap workaround could invole modifying the browser script so it recognises when it's running inside node and exports what's needed, though it might not be pretty and the edits won't be adding much value to the script files themselves.
+A cheap workaround could invole modifying the browser script so it recognises when it's running inside node and exports what's needed, this might not be pretty and the edits won't be adding much value to the script files themselves.

 # This Solution
 This library provides a way of requiring the non-modular browser script from within node, one which supports a way to export what's needed from a script for unit testing that doesn't involve modifying the original script.